As told by Jim Day...

 The most recent version of this story includes a final insult to the man where, as the wife is relating the causes of the accident to the next set of paramedics who show up, they laugh so hard they drop the man from the gurney onto the ground, causing a broken bone.
 (In the earlier version, the doctors or paramedics warn the man that his wife may be trying to kill him.)

-Analysis: Exploding toilet stories go way back, but the motorcycle variant repeated here is of recent origin and has been traced to a specific publication, Motorcyclist magazine, which published it originally in 1984 (and again in 1991).
+Analysis: Exploding toilet stories go way back, but the motorcycle variant repeated above is of recent origin and has been traced to a specific publication, Motorcyclist magazine, which published it in 1984 (and republished it in 1991).

-Note that the victim's wife is always held to blame in these stories, for it's she who dumps the explosive substance (gasoline, paint thinner, cleaning fluid, etc.) into the john.
+Note that the victim's wife is usually held to blame for the outcome of these stories, for it's she who dumps the explosive substance (gasoline, paint thinner, cleaning fluid, etc.) into the john.

 Punchline of some rural variants: "Must've been somethin' I ate!"